 Gail Priest (Australia)

-“While at Cove Park I am hoping to develop the text, sound and video material that will make up the content of a new installation.”
+“While at Cove Park I am hoping to develop the text, sound and video material that will make up the content of a new installation that forms part of my ongoing explorations, Watching Listening.”

 Gail Priest makes experimental sound and electronic music that explores the interaction of the figurative and the abstract, the mechanic and the organic, the sensual and the brutal.